SnakeWayne/PHBS_MLF_2019/README.md

 Machine learning methods are often applied in stock selection in quantitative finance, based on trading data.
 However, market dynamics are also greatly influenced by people's sentiment, which makes stock selection methods using pure trading information less accurate.

 Therefore, the purpose of our project is to introduce market sentiment data to stock selection with machine learning algorithms.
 The sentiment data we use in this project is from [ChinaScope](http://finance.chinascope.com/www/), a financial database.
-We try to generate some sentiment-related features to boost the accuracy in stock selection.
+We try to generate an effective feature that can reflect the dynamics of market sentiment in order to boost the accuracy in stock selection.

 ## Data set
 Sample data can be found in the **data** folder of our project repository.